 I say WE because cancer and illness affects everyone in the family.
 We are all in this together, we are all fighting, and when his strength and optimism falls I will be there to pick it up.
 So WE are fighting the fight of our lives right now, and God willing, with our special Angel’s help we will prevail.

 Cancer will NOT win this one.
 It is NOT welcome here.

 Chemo starts tomorrow.
 I’ve made it my mission in life to be his right hand man through all of this whether he wants it or not.
 I came by my stubbornness honestly.
 He may not want to ask for the help but I will be dishing it out.
 I will be at every appointment, I will become the worlds expert on everything cancer related, the disease, the surgery, the chemo meds, everything.
 I’ll be his nurse and remind him to take his meds, I’ll be his personal chef when he doesn’t feel like eating, I’ll be his walking buddy when it’s time for fresh air, the main point is that I’ll be there.
 Because I know he’d do the same for me.
 And he’s my Dad, the man deserves it.

 He sure as hell doesn’t deserve this.

-There's something about this feeling of helplessness that I just don't do well with.
-I'm not sure that anyone does.
-And it all just seems so unfair but sometimes things just happen and there is no explanation, all you can do is roll with the punches.
-Isn't that just a stupid cliche... all of these things we tell people and ourselves to make a crappy situation seem better, it's all bullshit.
+There’s something about this feeling of helplessness that I just don’t do well with.
+I’m not sure that anyone does.
+It all seems so unfair but sometimes things just happen and there is no explanation, all you can do is roll with the punches.
+Isn’t that a stupid cliche… all of these things we tell people and ourselves to make a crappy situation seem better, it’s all bullshit.
 But we say it because what else are you supposed to do.
 No one has a crystal ball to know how the cards are going to fall.

-But here's what I do know, we are a family of fighters and we are not going to go through this quietly, it's going to be one knock down fight to the finish, this cancer picked the wrong guy, the wrong family.
-It can kiss it's ass goodbye.
+Here’s what I do know, we are a family of fighters and we are not going to go through this quietly, it’s going to be one knock down fight to the finish, this cancer picked the wrong guy, the wrong family.
+It can kiss it’s ass goodbye.